catalicu/BasicRTutorials/Tutorial1/README.md

 <p>

  * Google it
- * type ?function.name on your R console
+ * type ?function.name on your R console.
+Press enter and read the help tab.
 </p>
 </details>
 You got an error message: how do you know what it means?